tylerecouture/jquery-packed-img-strip/README.md

 ### Use:
 Include the js file

-Wrap your images or figures in a div:
+Wrap your images or figures in a div with the class "pack":
 ````
 <div class='pack'>
   <img src="http://via.placeholder.com/600x150"/>